paul-shuvro/Ray-Runner/README.md

 Ray-Runner is a fast-paced runner game built directly on HTML5 Canvas using vanilla JavaScript, focusing on efficiency and buttery-smooth performance.
 The player controls an auto-running character, requiring accurate timing and rapid decision-making to evade oncoming obstacles.
 The game features dynamic difficulty scaling, steadily increasing speed to deliver a high-intensity experience that rewards mastery and quick reactions.

-This project demonstrates core game development concepts such as animation sequencing, collision detection, keyboard input management, and efficient canvas rendering techniques.
+This project demonstrates core game development concepts such as animation sequencing, collision detection, keyboard input management,and efficient canvas rendering techniques.

 ## 📦 Features